Local Vaccine Information

 (Updated as information becomes available and subject to change.)

-- Second dose: If you received the first dose from our clinic, you will be contacted by us to schedule your second dose (you do not need to get back on the waitlist).
+- Second doses: we will contact you when it's time for yours (you do not need to get back on the waitlist).
 More info: visit here.

 PUBLIC HEALTH ALERT